DEAP Software and Methodology

 DEAP methodology documents

 This section contains the core DEAP methodology documents.
+Please see Notice of Changes for information on updates.

 The DEAP Manual describes the assessment methodology for dwellings and must be followed alongside the DEAP Survey Guide.
 Always use the latest version of the methodology documents.